Implement screen sharing on Android

 4. Start screen capture

-Call the startScreenShare method to start the screen capture process, which captures the device's screen and ingests the stream into the channel.
+Call the startScreenShare method to capture the device screen and ingest the stream into the channel.
 Configure the parameters based on your use case:

 1. intent: The Activity used to start screen sharing.
 If you do not create a custom Activity, passing null is recommended.